Search TEFCA-CommonWell for patient records

 What demographic information to include

-We recommend including as much demographic information as possible when you’re searching for a patient.
-Most TEFCA-CommonWell participants use advanced matching algorithms that have higher success rates when more information is included.
+Include as much demographic information as possible when searching for a patient.
+Most TEFCA-CommonWell participants use advanced matching algorithms that require additional data elements beyond the minimum.

-At a bare minimum, include these in your search:
+At a minimum, include these in your search:

 • given name